-RQ.4 SGF Versus Taint-Based Greybox Fuzzing
+RQ.3 Versus Taint analysis-based Greybox Fuzzing

-AFLSMART outperforms VUZZER [32] on VUZZER's benchmark programs.
-AFLSMART found 15 bugs in all subject programs in the benchmark in which seven (7) bugs could not be found by VUZZER in tcpdump, tcptrace and gif2png (see Table 6).
-It is worth noting that all these bugs are not zero-day ones because the VUZZER benchmark contains old versions of software packages on the out-dated Ubuntu 14.04 32-bit; all the bugs have been fixed.
-We explain these results by the limited information VUZZER can infer using taint analysis - it cannot infer the high-level structural representation of the input so it cannot do mutations at the chunk level.
+AFLSMART outperforms VUZZER on a VUZZER's benchmark.
+AFLSMART found 15 bugs in all subject programs in the benchmark in which seven (7) bugs could not be found by VUZZER in tcpdump, tcptrace and gif2png (see Table 5.
+It is worth noting that all these bugs are not zero-day ones because the VUZZER benchmark contains old versions of software packages on the out-dated Ubuntu 14.04 32-bit;